shivalikachavan/p8105_final/final_report/Final_Report.md

 analysis.
 It also simplified statistical tests that we decided to do later on.

-We are using the 4 following health outcomes:

-- *At least 1 poor mental health day*: “Now thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?”
-- *At least 1 poor physical health day*: “Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”
-- *Depression*: “Has a doctor or other health professional ever told you that you had a depressive disorder, including depression, major depression, dysthymia, or minor depression?”
-- *Binge Drinking:* “Considering all alcoholic beverages that you drink, on average, how many times per month do you have 5 (for men) or 4 (for women) or more drinks on one occasion?”

 ##### Correlation Analysis

 To understand relationships among the health outcome variables in the